46 migrants found dead in abandoned trailer in San Antonio

-SAN ANTONIO (AP) — Forty-six people were found dead in a sweltering tractor-trailer that was abandoned on a remote back road in San Antonio in what marked the latest tragedy to claim the lives of migrants smuggled across the border from Mexico to the U.S. Sixteen people were hospitalized, including four children.
+SAN ANTONIO (AP) — Forty-six people were found dead after being abandoned in a tractor-trailer on a remote back road in San Antonio in the latest tragedy to claim the lives of migrants smuggled across the border from Mexico to the U.S. Sixteen people were hospitalized, including four children.

 A city worker heard a cry for help from the truck shortly before 6 p.m.
 Monday and discovered the gruesome scene, Police Chief William McManus said.
-Hours later, body bags lay spread on the ground near the trailer as a grim symbol of the calamity.
+Hours later, body bags lay spread on the ground near the trailer and bodies remained inside as authorities responded to the calamity.

 San Antonio Mayor Ron Nirenberg said the 46 who died had “families who were likely trying to find a better life.”